-4. A system analysis is performed, where the installer probes for storage devices, and tries to find other installed systems.
-If the network could not be automatically configured while starting the installation system, the Network Settings dialog opens.
+A system analysis is performed, where the installer probes for storage devices and tries to find other installed systems.
+If the network was automatically configured via DHCP during the start of the installation, you will be taken to the registration step.